 At the end of the Tasman Glacier view track, you get top notch views of Tasman Lake, formed by New Zealand’s biggest glacier, as well as the Blue Lakes.

 It’s one of the top treks in Mount Cook National Park.
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 - Difficulty: Easy